Accessibility Support and Accommodation Process

 Submission of documentation is not the same as the request for services or accommodations.

-- Meet with Disability Services each semester to request accommodations.
+- Meet with Accessibility Services each semester to request accommodations.
 The student should bring a copy of his/her class schedule if it is available.
 The deadline to request accommodations is three weeks prior to the last day of classes each semester.

 What is a Reasonable Accommodation?